• Skip to primary navigation

 You can keep the leftover icing stored in airtight containers for 3-5 days at room temperature or up to a week in the fridge.

-A big reason for this can be because you didn't measure the flour properly.
+A big reason for this can be that you didn't measure the flour properly.
 When baking, you want to do the scoop and level form of measuring.
 This is when you scoop flour into your measuring cup using a spoon and then level off the top with the backside of a knife.
 Do not tap the sides of the cup or try to pack extra flour into the cup and do not use the measuring cup to scoop straight out of the bag as this can add up to 50% more flour than desired.

 The best way to store these cookies after they have been decorated and the icing has been set is to layer them in an airtight container with wax paper between each layer to prevent sticking.
 Keep stored at room temp for 3-5 days.